TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 **Don't panic**.

-Remember that *Haskell error messages are verbose*; once you cut through the noise, those two screens of errors turn into a handful of distinct errors.
+Remember that *Haskell error messages are verbose*; once you cut through the noise, those two screens of errors reduce to a handful of distinct errors.

 Instead of jumping into the first error in the list, take a step back and read *all* of the errors.
 The first error you see may not be the best starting point.
-Moreover, patterns in the errors can be a useful indicator for where the problem came from.
+Moreover, patterns in the errors can be a useful indicator for diagnosing the underlying problem.

-Often, several errors group together into a single “logical” error.
+Multiple errors often group into a single “logical” error.
 For example, if we change the type of a function parameter, we'll get an error for every call site.
 A slightly contrived example:

 ``` haskell
 render :: Int -> String